-Bookmark this page, save it for later and use it as a reference to expanding your hiking knowledge where needed.
+Bookmark this page, save it for later and use it as a reference to expand your hiking knowledge where needed.
 We’ll keep it updated and tweaked as we continue to grow from our experience and share reader feedback.

 Welcome to the fantastic sport of hiking – where you can do something as simple as hike your local neighborhood trail or you can go on a year-long journey completing the Pacific Crest Trail or section hiking across the Appalachian Trail.

 It doesn’t matter if you’re new or just getting back into the sport, this guide is here to provide you with the essentials you should know before you start on a day hike or a beginner multi-day hike.

 Before we start on a gear list or dive into dos and don’ts, let’s begin with the hiker philosophy.